 \section{Abstract}

-We discuss a model of non perturbative decay of dark energy into hot and cold dark matter.
-This model provides a mechanism from the field theory to realize the energy transfer from dark energy into dark matter, which is the requirement to alleviate the coincidence problem.
-The advantage of the model is the fact that we accommodate a mean life compatible with the age of the universe.
+We discuss a model of non perturbative decay of dark energy.
+We suggest the possibility that this model can provide a mechanism from the field theory to realize the energy transfer from dark energy into dark matter, which is the requirement to alleviate the coincidence problem.
+The advantage of the model is the fact that it accommodates a mean life compatible with the age of the universe.
 We also argue that supersymmetry is a natural set up, though not essential.